 The coronavirus pandemic has hit us hard with various restrictions on our daily lives; non-essential travel banned, shops closed, gyms closing.
-Most of us at time of writing, will now be in a stage of self-isolation or at least, housebound, and I don’t think anyone really knows how long this is going to last.
+Most of us at time of writing, will potentially be in a stage of self-isolation or at least housebound, and It's hard to know how long it is going to last.
 If you are like me, working from home can be a great thing, however, it can also lead to a lot of snacking and overindulging; this can be even more so in times of stress.

 A number of studies show that emotional or physical distress increases the amount of food we eat, particularly meals higher in fat, sugar or both.
 Read on for some easy tips you can do to make sure you feel well in mind and body.

 I think the main thing, as unsexy as it sounds, is a healthy balanced diet; this can help keep your immune system working well.
 A poor diet is linked to an increase in infection risk.
 I love cooking, and I have been making the most of the time by making some delicious dishes.
-You might have some food in the cupboard that you bought during your ‘New Year New Me’ phase (January feels so long ago now under the circumstances); food items like lentils, barley, dried fruit etc. can all be fitted into a recipe.
+You might have store cupboard stables like lentils, barley, dried fruit etc. which can all be fitted into a recipe.

 The second point I think is important is sticking to a routine.
 I know this can be difficult; many of you will have to step up and do homeschooling or caring for your at-risk family members; however, I think keeping some kind of normality is important.
 Getting up as if it were a workday, allocating time, and having set meal times will keep you in a schedule.
 This routine and the extra time to cook fresh food will hopefully prevent you from snacking.
 After all, just because you're now suddenly a few feet away from your kitchen at all times, you shouldn't keep wandering in there and come out with food in your hand.